-What You Need to Know about The Fundamentals of Engineering Exam
+What You Need to Know about The Fundamentals of Engineering (FE) Exam

 Background The Fundamentals of Engineering (FE) exam is generally your first step in the process of becoming a professional licensed engineer.
 It is designed for recent graduates and students who are close to finishing an undergraduate engineering degree from an EAC/ABET-accredited program.
 Currently. the FE exam is a computer-based exam administered year-round at NCEES-approved Pearson…